Compulsory heterosexuality: Lesbian erasure

 There was an exclusion of lesbian identities as a viable and natural option for women in feminist literature in Rich's time.
 She believes that feminist literature assumes that women are "innately sexually oriented" for heterosexuality and that lesbian identities are formed out of backlash towards men rather than a valid identity in itself, as well as feminist literature not adequately examining compulsory heterosexuality and whether or not women would choose heterosexuality if the society were not patriarchal.

 Lesbian erasure can also be considered a healthcare issue.
 As doctors assume that all patients are heterosexual, the answer to the question "Are you sexually active?" is followed by questions about birth control methods and such heterosexual-oriented questions without considering that the sexual orientation of the female patient may not be heterosexual.
 A healthcare provider who is unaware of a patient's sexual orientation can lead to missing or improperly treating medical problems in non-heterosexual patients.

 People in lesbian relationships also have a difficult time obtaining fertility services and many lesbians are worried about discrimination and confidentiality when in a medical setting.
 Abuse in lesbian relationships is often overlooked by health professionals due to preconceived notions about women's 'temperaments' stemming from the gender binary.
 In these instances, it can stem from internalized homophobia or religious shame and stigmatization.
-Lesbians have experiences with therapists not believing that they are being abused by a woman or the therapist is only equipped to handle abuse in heterosexual relationships.
+Lesbians have experiences with therapists who do not believe that they are being abused by a woman or the therapist is only equipped to handle abuse in heterosexual relationships.

 In a study on healthcare for lesbians of various ethnicities, a question about disclosing their sexuality to medical professionals was asked.
-All groups said it was important that healthcare providers knew their patient's sexuality, but some expressed hesitation in disclosing that information.
+All groups said it was important that healthcare providers knew their patients' sexuality, but some expressed hesitation in disclosing that information.
 API participants expressed possible discomfort disclosing their sexuality to healthcare providers of the same ethnicity because they might know someone in their family and share that, or be generally uncomfortable with their sexuality.
 Ultimately, all groups preferred a medical provider of the same ethnicity so they would be able to identify with them and the care they need regardless of sexuality.

 It is suggested that women outside of standard relationships, such as lesbian and bisexual women, are best able to see the confines that heterosexuality imposes because they are not as adjusted to the inequality within heterosexual relationships, and that heterosexual women are confined to believing that heterosexuality is the only option.